 Anthuriums are in the Arum family and encompass a group of plants with 1,000 species.
 Anthuriums are native to South America and are well distributed in tropical regions such as Hawaii.
-The plant produces a flower-like spathe with a well-developed spadix in traditional hues of red, yellow and pink.
-More colors have recently been introduced into cultivation and you can now find green and white, scented lavender and a deeper yellow colored spathe.
-When your anthurium flowers turn green, it may be species or it may be age or incorrect cultivation.
+The plant produces a flower-like spathe with a well-developed spadix in traditional hues of red, yellow, and pink.
+More colors have recently been introduced into cultivation, and you can now find green and white, scented lavender and a deeper yellow colored spathe.
+When your anthurium flowers turn green, it may be the species, it may be age of the plant or it may be incorrect cultivation.

 Why Has My Anthurium Turned Green?

-Anthuriums grow in trees or compost rich soil in tropical jungle regions where shade is dense.
+Anthuriums grow in trees or compost-rich soil in tropical jungle regions where shade is dense.
 They have come into cultivation because of the glossy green leaves and long lasting inflorescence.
-Growers have manipulated the plants into hues that span the rainbow and include green.
-They also fool plants for retail into blooming using hormones.
-This means that once brought home and no longer exposed to the hormones, the plant will revert to normal growth behavior.
+Growers have manipulated the plants into hues that span the rainbow, and that includes green.
+They also fool plants for retail purposes into blooming using hormones.
+This means that once they’re brought home and no longer exposed to the hormones, the plant will revert to normal growth behavior.
 For this reason, color change in anthuriums is not unusual.

 Other cultivation practices can make the plant unhappy and cause color change in anthuriums, such as improper watering, excess nitrogen fertilizer and improper temperatures.
-They require daytime temps between 78 and 90 F. (25-32 C), but anything higher than 90 F. and the flowers begin to fade.
+They require daytime temps between 78 and 90 F. (25-32 C), but anything higher than 90 F (32 C.). and the flowers begin to fade.

 Changing Anthurium Color